pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

     pip install django ## this may take a couple of minutes

-  * TIP: if you see an error saying mkvirtualenv: command not found, check out [InstallingVirtualenvWrapper](/pages/InstallingVirtualenvWrapper).
+  * TIP: *if you see an error saying mkvirtualenv: command not found, check out [InstallingVirtualenvWrapper](/pages/InstallingVirtualenvWrapper)*.

 Once you've created your virtualenv, you'll be able to see that it's active because your command prompt, which normally says something like `17:18 ~ $` will get prefixed with a little `(django17)`, like this:

     (django17)17:18 ~ $

-***Always make sure your virtualenv is active when working on the django tutorial***
+***--&gt; Always make sure your virtualenv is active when working on the django tutorial***

 If you need to reactivate it later, maybe if you close your bash console and open a new one, the command is: